kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 Americans muscle in and assume the role of mentoring their Little Brown Brothers--after they massacre some of them first.

-- <span class=year>1898 August</span> Cosplaying Spanish and US soldiers stage the mock Battle of Manila using wooden swords and papier-mâché shileds, after which Spain surrenders Manila to the US, avoiding the ignonimity of waving the white flag to the Filipino revolutionaries besieging the capital.
+- <span class=year>1898 August</span> Cosplaying Spanish and US soldiers stage the mock Battle of Manila using wooden swords and papier-mâché shields, after which Spain surrenders Manila to the US, avoiding the ignonimity of waving the white flag to the Filipino revolutionaries besieging the capital.

 - <span class=year>1898 October</span> *Manila Times* publishes its first issue.
 Columnist [Rigoberto Tiglao](https://rigobertotiglao.com/) lambasts the Spanish and Americans and urge the Katipuneros to throw their lot with the Chinese.